woile/woile.github.io/posts/pycon-france-2019-experience/index.md

 I met a bunch of new people and had some interesting talks.

-There were some talks I couldn't assist because of the language barrier (I don't speak French).
+There were some talks I couldn't attend because of the language barrier (I don't speak French).
 But there's no one to blame for this.

 The talk I enjoyed the most was the keynote about **"The Role of 21st Century Technology in Protests"**.